DBA-Andy/kubernetes-examples/Part-1.md

 - We can deploy one or more containers in a pod, and mount volumes to containers within a pod

 ## Task 1 (Single Pod)
-- Before begining this task open a text file where you will write down various outputs and commands.
-Name this file `pod_task.txt`
+- Before begining this task download a copy of the `pod_task.md` file.
-- Add the text 'Task 1 Start' at the top of the file

 Your first task is to create a manifest file that has the following properties: